Web-Services-and-Cloud-Based-Systems-G9/assignment-1/README.md

 ## How to Run

-1. Clone this repository
+1. Clone this repository or download the source code
 ```commandline
     git clone https://github.com/Web-Services-and-Cloud-Based-Systems-G9/assignment-1
 ```

-2. Install dependencies (pip3 can be replaced with pip)
+2. Install dependencies (`pip3` can be replaced with `pip`, depending on your computer configurations)
 ```commandline
     pip3 install -r requirements.txt
 ```

-3. Run file ShortyURL.py
+3. Run file ShortyURL.py (`python3` can be replaced with `python`, depending on your computer configurations)
 ```commandline
     python3 ShortyURL.py
 ```

 4. The service will be in the 8080 port (http://127.0.0.1:8080).
-An user interface to use the service can be found on the ```/home``` path
+An user interface to use the web service can be found on the ```/home``` path

 Tested on Python 3.8.9.
 Developed on Flask 2.1.1.
+Deployed with `waitress`.

+*Important Note: In the code you will find that we opted to use waitress instead of the default way of Flask of running the app.
+This is due to a weird behaviour in which Flask was cache-ing the responses and previous statuses of the API*

 ## Deployment